Join Us At Carleton – The Top Journalism School in Canada

 We offer both a Bachelor of Journalism degree and a graduate-level Master of Journalism.

-Our undergrads not only study Journalism, they can also pursue their interests in other areas.
+The best journalists and storytellers live in a big room.
+So our undergrads not only study Journalism, they can also pursue their interests in other areas.
 From English to law, human rights to film studies, there’s a long list to choose from for a combined honours or specialization.

 Our MJ students can take a one- or two-year path to graduation depending on the level of media experience they bring to the program.

-The Carleton journalism experience is based on small core classes led by friendly, experienced faculty.
+The Carleton journalism experience is based on small hands-on core classes led by friendly, experienced faculty.
 They’re journalists and researchers drawn from the top ranks of the Canadian news media.

 Few programs offer the kind of one-on-one instruction provided by the J-School’s professors and contract instructors.